Need to talk? Call 1800 882 436.

 How is placental insufficiency managed?

-If your baby hasn’t been growing as expected, they may require additional support from the medical team at birth.
-The team will care for your baby, keep them warm and may help them to breathe with an oxygen mask or breathing tube.
+If your baby hasn’t been growing as expected, they may need extra support from the medical team at birth.
+The medical team will care for your baby, keep them warm and may help them to breathe with an oxygen mask or breathing tube.

-Your baby may need to be transferred to the neonatal intensive care unit (NICU) or special care nursery for extra care.
+Your baby may need to spend some time in the special care nursery or neonatal intensive care unit (NICU) for extra care.

 Speak to a maternal child health nurse